Erin Gray: Career

 In 2010, Gray and Gil Gerard returned to Buck Rogers by playing the characters' parents in the pilot episode of the Buck Rogers web series.
 Among her work in commercials was a 2010 spot for Pup-Peroni dog treats.

 Gray is now a casting agent whose agency, Heroes for Hire, specializes in booking sci-fi and fantasy stars for personal appearances, speaking engagements, and charity events.
 Gray also teaches tai chi.

 In 1998, Gray wrote a book, Act Right, with Mara Purl which contains advice for novice television and movie actors.
 A revised edition was published in 2002.

 Gray starred in the 2011 film Dreams Awake (with Alien Nation co-star Gary Graham).
 She also played the role of Madeline Twain on the web series The Guild.

 Gray guest-starred in the 2014 webisode "Lolani" from the web series Star Trek Continues as Commodore Gray, an episode that also starred Lou Ferrigno.
 Commodore Gray reappears in 2016, with the seventh episode "Embracing the Winds."

 Personal life

 Gray has been married twice.
-She met Ken Schwartz in high school and their marriage lasted from 1968 to 1990, during which they had one son, Kevan Ray Schwartz, born in 1976.
-Ken Schwartz, a successful real estate executive, remained in New York with their young son when Gray first started working on Buck Rogers, and eventually moved to Los Angeles to work as her manager when her acting career flourished.
-They divorced in 1990.
+She met Ken Schwartz in high school and married in San Francisco on November 29, 1968, which lasted until 1990, during which they had one son in 1976.
+Schwartz, a real estate executive, remained in New York with their young son when Gray first started working on Buck Rogers, and eventually moved to Los Angeles to work as her manager when her acting career flourished.

 Gray married Richard Hissong in 1991, and their daughter, Samantha, was born the same year.
 Samantha plays Buck Rogers' girlfriend, Maddy, in the pilot episode of James Cawley's Buck Rogers Internet video series.

 Gray is also active in the fight against child exploitation.